cofinalsubnets/lisa/readme.md

 - `(\ a0 ... an x) = (lambda (a0 ... an) x)` however many arguments and one expression
 - `(\ a b . (a b)) = (lambda (a . b) (a b))`  vararg syntax : `.` after last argument

-calling a function with extra arguments is ok (not enough is an error).
+calling a function with extra arguments is fine but not enough is an error.

 ## some predefined functions / macros
 some of these are defined in prelude.lips, so won't be available unless you bootstrap.